The Pizza Calculator: Optimizing Team Fuel for Critical Development Sprints

 Years ago, I was part of a weekend deployment that went sideways.
 We'd been debugging a critical production issue for twelve hours when someone suggested ordering pizza.
 Twenty minutes later, three pizzas arrived for eight hungry developers.
 What followed was a surprisingly tense negotiation over slice allocation that probably cost us more productivity than the original bug.

-That experience taught me something important: in high-pressure development scenarios, seemingly trivial decisions about team fuel can have outsized impacts on productivity and morale.
-The humble pizza has become more than convenient food in tech culture—it's a crucial component of team performance during critical development periods.
+That original deployment experience taught me something important: in high-pressure development scenarios, seemingly trivial decisions about team fuel can have outsized impacts on productivity and morale.
+The humble pizza has become more than convenient food in tech culture.
+It's a crucial component of team performance during critical development periods.

-Enter the Pizza Calculator—a specialized tool for optimizing resource allocation that, while it might seem trivial at first glance, represents a fascinating intersection of resource planning, team dynamics, and behavioral economics.
+Enter the Pizza Calculator.
+A specialized tool for optimizing resource allocation that, while it might seem trivial at first glance, represents a fascinating intersection of resource planning, team dynamics, and behavioral economics.
+I built my first version in JavaScript that October weekend, and it taught me more about practical programming than I expected.

 How It Works